avidalmeza/anticolonial-envstudies/README.md

 ![](images/anticolonial-envstudies.png)

 ## Acknowledgments
 This resource was initially compiled for the Department of Environmental Studies & Sciences at the University of Puget Sound in May 2022.
-We would like to acknowledge Peter Hodum, Rachel DeMotts, and Andrew Strobel for helpful conversations about conceptualization.
+We would like to acknowledge Peter Hodum, Rachel DeMotts, and Andrew Strobel for helpful conversations during early project conceptualization.